DavidPowell/OpenModes/doc/install.rst

 Strongly recommended packages

-- Jupyter notebook (formerly IPython) is used for the examples, and it allows inline 3D plots
+- Jupyter notebook (or Jupyter lab) is used for the examples, and it allows inline 3D plots
 - dill (an alternative to pickle, required for saving many of the objects used by OpenModes)

 Other packages which may be useful

 - spyder (a GUI for editing python)
-- `Mayavi`_ (Python 2 only, can produce 3D plots in a GUI window)
+- `Mayavi`_ (can produce 3D plots in a GUI window)
 - ViSit or `ParaView`_ (3D plotting software to view vtk files)

 OpenModes contains some core routines which are optimised using fortran.